guilhermesimoes/guilhermesimoes.github.io/_posts/2020-11-16-shaders-case-study-pokemon-battles-part-3.md

 <hr />

 Pretty cool, huh?
-If you check [the last two transitions of this video], you can see that there are some other effects
+If you check [the last two transitions of this video], you can see that there are some other amazing effects

 {% include slider.html %}